Build-Week-PT-Anytime-Fitness-1/Front-End/README.md

 Roles----

 Rabah Babaci-Front End Developer:
-  -Responsible for design of site, as well as basic functionality.
+  -Responsible for implementing all the user interfaces of the website, as well as basic functionality.

 Gabriel Lopez-Back End Developer:
   -Responsible for under the hood operations, ex. state management and communicating with API.